Clutch Ecmanage and Purchasing System

 The schedule below shows how the collaboration can be between Purchasing System, Ecmanage and ERP system.

-The integration between Ecmanage and purchasing systems via OCI can also work in a single sign on device.
+The integration between Ecmanage and purchasing systems via OCI can also work using a single sign on option.
 In this way, an orderer is immediately recognized by Ecmanage without having to log in separately.
 In the cXML variant, logging in is solved by means of an extrinsic and a shared secret.

 Template controlled shopping cart OCI